Whiteknight/Acquaintance/README.md

         Console.WriteLine(message);

 The types of Request, Response and the name (`"test"` in the example above) define the req/res channel.
-A channel may contain any number of subscribers.
+A channel may contain any number of listeners.
 Any number of clients may make requests on the channel.

 ## Managing Subscriptions

-Every `Subscribe` method variant returns an `IDisposable`.
+Every `Subscribe` and `Listen` method variant returns an `IDisposable`.
 This is a **subscription token** and can be used to cancel the subscription.

     // Create a subscription
     var subscription = messageBus.Subscribe("test event", e => Console.WriteLine(e.Message)))